Upadacitinib

 Can other medications be taken with upadacitinib?

-This medication may be used alone or with other arthritis medications including:
+Upadacitnib may be used on its own or with other arthritis medicines including:

 • Other disease modifying anti rheumatic drugs (DMARDs) such as methotrexate.

-• Steroid medications such as prednisolone or cortisone injections into the joint.
+• Steroid medicines such as prednisolone or cortisone injections into the joint.

-• Anti-inflammatory medications (NSAIDs) such as naproxen (Naprosyn®) or ibuprofen (Brufen®, Nurofen®).
+• Anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn®) or ibuprofen (Brufen®, Nurofen®).

-There may be some instances where these medications may not be right for you, always check with your doctor prior to taking any of these medications.
+There may be times where these medicines may not be right for you, always check with your doctor before taking these medicines.

-Upadacitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDs (such as baricitinib, tofacitinib, etanercept and adalimumab).
+Upadacitinib cannot be used with other biologic DMARDs or other JAK inhibitors (such as baricitinib, tofacitinib, etanercept and adalimumab).

 Are there any side effects?

-You might experience side effects with your treatment.
-Tell your doctor if you notice side effects that you think are caused by this medication.
+Tell your doctor if you notice side effects that you think are caused by this medicine.
 Many side effects disappear when upadacitinib treatment is stopped.

 Most common possible side effects:

-The most common side effects reported are mild upper respiratory tract infections (common cold, sinus infections), nausea, cough, and fever.
-Infections may need treatment and upadacitinib may need to be stopped for a while if you develop infection, so it is important to contact your doctor for advice.
+The most common side effects in people who take upadacitinib are mild upper respiratory tract infections (runny nose, sore throat, sinus infections), nausea, cough, and fever. upadacitinib may need to be stopped for a while if you have an infection, so it is important to talk to your doctor for advice.

 Less common or rare possible side effects: